dannys42/ClosureChain/README.md

 function closureChainExample() {
     let chain = ClosureChain()
     chain.try { link in
-        getDataAsync() { result: Result<Data,Error> in  // result type is provided solely for context switch result {
+        getDataAsync() { result: Result<Data,Error> in  // result type is provided solely for context in this example switch result {
             case .failure(let error):
-                throw error             // C1
-            case .success(let data):
+                throw error             // We can `throw` directly in a link case .success(let data):
-                link.success(data)      // C2
+                link.success(data)      // Pass `data` to the next link }
         }
     }
-    }

-    chain.try { data: Data, link in     // C3
-        convertToUIImage(data) { result: Result<UIImage,Error> in // result type is provided solely for context
-            switch result {
+    chain.try { data: Data, link in     // `data` type must match prior link.success() (this check is performed at run-time) convertToUIImage(data) { result: Result<UIImage,Error> in   // result type is provided solely for context in this example switch result {
             case .failure(let error):
                 throw error
             case .success(let uiimage):
-                link.success(uiimage)   // C4
+                link.success(uiimage)   // Pass `uiimage` to the next link }
         }
     }
-    }

-    chain.try { data: Data, link in
+    chain.try { image: UIImage, link in // `image` type must match prior link.success()
-        saveToDataStore(data) { error: Error? in // result type is provided solely for context if let error = error {
+        processImage(image) { error: Error? in      // result type is provided solely for context in this example if let error = error {
                 throw error
             }
-            link.success()              // C5
+            link.success()              // Go to next link with no passed data }
     }
-    }
+    chain.try { link in                 // Must not specify any parameter since none was given in last `link.success()`
+        // Notify the user we're done
+        link.success()                  // Required even though this is the last link }

     chain.catch { error in
         // error handler
     }
-    chain.start()                       // C6
+    chain.start()                       // Required to start executing links }
-}                                       // C7
 ```

-* [C1] we can use `throw` directly in a try block
-* [C2] the data is passed to [C3] as a typed parameter.
-(This type-check is performed at run-time.)
-* [C3] `data` must be declared with a type specified.
-* [C4] now passes a different data type to the next block
-* [C5] `.success()` must be called at the completion of the try-block, but need not pass any data.
-* [C6] `.start()` is required to execute try-blocks.
-No blocks will be executed until this is called.
-* [C7] `cc` can be safely allowed to fall out-of-scope.
-It does not need to be retained in a containing class variable.
+Note: `chain` can be safely allowed to fall out-of-scope.  `chain` and the
+associated closures will not be released from memory until `link.success()` in
+the last link is called.

 ## API Documentation